Eumaeus/blackwell_spring2019/comp_hum.md

 The scholarly, *humanist* principles of this class are ancient, and quite clearly explained by Professor Neel Smith, College of the Holy Cross, in [this video](https://youtu.be/yQ3Znh5vk2w).

+## General Expectations

+Students are expected to come prepared to class.
+Specifically:

+- Laptop working and charged.
+- Network connection active (and not in remediation)
+- When we start workin in a Virtual Machine, that VM booted and logged in before class.

+Students are expected to be *resourceful*:

+- In case of errors, read the text that may appear on your screen.
+- Look for answers and solutions online.
+- Try stuff.

+Students are expected to be *collegial*:

+- Generous with help, praise, enthusiasm.
+- Stingy with blame.

 ## Specific Assignments

 (Newer assignment appear at the top)